albertotonda/optimization-crop-allocation/NOTES.md

 mean_Ya_pred and sd_Ya_pred: mean and standard deviation of yield over the 2000-2017 period per site Following columns (from 2000 to 2017) are estimated annual yields.

+## 2024-08-13
+Turns out, most of the issues were due to algorithmic problems.
+The pymoo implementation of NSGA-II works really well, now the last thing is to tune hyperparameters.
+Unfortunately, pymoo's NSGA-II becomes much slower when it starts checking stagnation (it has to recompute the hypervolume of the Pareto front at every generation).
+So, right now probably the best way to go is to set `mu=1000` and `max_generations=100000`.

 ## 2024-01-26
 There might be some issues.